-It is also highly versatile depending what you have on hand.
+This Asian dressing is also highly versatile depending what you have on hand.
 The recipe as written is a base using only pantry ingredients.
 Means you do not have to run to the store if you do not have fresh garlic or ginger.

 - Soy sauce – I use liquid aminos because they are non-GMO.
 Their sodium content is on par with regular soy sauce.
 So if you use light soy sauce, you will have to double the amount or use to taste.

 - Maple syrup is my preference because it dissolves quickly.
 You can also use honey, agave, brown rice syrup or any liquid sweetener of your choice.

 - Vinegar – Rice vinegar is traditional in Asian cooking.
 If you do not have one on hand, use any light color vinegar like apple cider, white wine or white vinegar.
 Just not balsamic – it has very strong taste.

 - Sesame oil – Toasted sesame oil gives this Asian salad dressing its Asian notes.
 It’s OK to use not toasted sesame oil or skip.
 Just use extra olive oil instead and toast sesame seeds in a skillet (unless you buy them toasted).